 In 1995, Chris was elected a Royal Academician and in 1998 was appointed Professor of Printmaking at the Royal College of Art, a position from which he retired in 2008 before being awarded an MBE.
 His work is in the collection of the Arts Council of Great Britain, National Portrait Gallery, Royal Academy of Arts, Science Museum, and the Tate Gallery.

-Brook Gallery holds a broad selection of Chris's work in stock.
+Brook is proud to hold a broad selection of Chris's work in stock.
 Please contact us for details of other work not featured on the web-site.